 - The group will strive to maintain a minimum of 60% BAME and 40% White membership split.

 - The group will strive to ensure that the membership reflects a diverse range of religious affiliations.

-Sukhi Bains is the Co-Chair of the group, and the Head of Equaltiy and Diversity at the University.
+Sukhi Bains supports the Chair of the group, and is the Head of EDI at the University.
 Sukhi leads on the University’s statutory equalities requirements, as well as associated accreditation initiatives.
 Sukhi liaises with external organisations on behalf of the University specific to EDI, such as Advance HE, Equality and Human Rights Commission, Prince’s Responsible Business Network, Business in the Community, Scottish Funding Council, and Universities Scotland.

 Chloe is the Students’ Association Science and Medicine Faculty President for the 2020-2021 academic year.
 Her main role as Faculty President is to support the Director of Education, the School Presidents and the Language Conveners.
 As one of the student reps, her role in the group is to represent the student voice and advocate for equality for all students.